Senior Rabbi Annie Tucker

 Cantor Shoshi Levin Goldberg

-My mission is to meet people where they are and to walk alongside others as they develop their Jewish lives.
-I use a participatory style of prayer and music that brings people together and makes Judaism accessible to people from different backgrounds.
-I love empowering others to lead davening and read Torah or Haftarah.
-At my core, I am an educator and a lifelong learner.
-I believe in whole-family education, and I am passionate about working with B’nai Mitzvah and teens because my most formative Jewish experiences were during my teenage years.
-It is a blessing to serve as a source of spiritual support for individuals and families in both their happiest and toughest moments.
+Cantor Shoshi Levin Goldberg’s mission is to meet people where they are and to walk alongside others as they develop their Jewish lives.
+She uses a participatory style of prayer and music that brings people together and makes Judaism accessible to people from different backgrounds.
+Cantor Levin Goldberg loves empowering others to lead davening and read Torah or Haftarah.
+At her core, she is an educator, lifelong learner, and believes in whole-family education.
+She is passionate about working with B’nai Mitzvah and teens because her most formative Jewish experiences were during her teenage years.
+She feels it is a blessing to serve as a source of spiritual support for individuals and families in both their happiest and toughest moments.

 Ariana Capptauber is a rabbinical student at the Jewish Theological Seminary.
 As part of her rabbinic studies, she is working towards a Masters degree in Midrash and a certificate in Clinical Pastoral Education.
 At Temple Israel Center, Ariana teaches a bi-monthly women’s torah group, and she teaches teens in the Havurat Torah Hebrew High School.
 Ariana loves to learn about and discuss liturgy; she co-taught a series of classes with Cantor Shoshi Levin Goldberg on the siddur called “Tefillah Lab.”
 Ariana is also an avid practitioner of Jewish meditation and leads a monthly Contemplative service on Shabbat morning.
 In her spare time, Ariana loves to write creatively, and she is currently working on a fiction project of modern midrash.